satyam-thakur/K8s-VotingApp_Grafana_-_Prometheus/README.md

 # Automated Deployment of Scalable Applications on AWS EC2 with Kubernetes and Argo CD.
-Integrated with Prometheus & Grafana for metrics Visualization.

 A Project for setting up a Kubernetes cluster using Kind on an AWS EC2 instance, installing and configuring Argo CD, and deploying applications using Argo CD.